We seek to lead the conversation on sustainable investing.

 |Fixed Income - Corporate Non-Financial||A+||B|

-For the purposes of disclosure and to encourage industry discussion around best practices in sustainable investing, we publish in full the PRI Transparency and Assessment reports on the Stewardship page of our website.
+For the purposes of disclosure and to encourage industry discussion around best practices in sustainable investing, we publish in full the PRI Transparency and Assessment reports on the Reports section of this page.
 The PRI assessment methodology can be found at www.unpri.org.

 As a PRI signatory, Ninety One adheres to these principles: